Do Vánoc stíháš objednat ještě 5 dní a 20 hodin.

 Usable theory.
 Analytic Tools for Social and Political Research

-• The project of twentieth-century sociology and political science--to create predictive scientific theory--resulted in few full-scale theories that can be taken off the shelf and successfully applied to empirical puzzles.
-Yet focused "theory frames" that formulate problems and point to relevant causal factors and conditions have produced vibrant, insightful, and analytically oriented empirical research.
-While theory frames alone cannot offer explanation or prediction, they guide empirical theory formation and give direction to inferences from empirical evidence.
-They are also responsible for much of the progress in the social sciences.
-In Usable Theory, distinguished sociologist Dietrich Rueschemeyer shows graduate students and researchers how to construct theory frames and use them to develop valid empirical hypotheses in the course of empirical social and political research.
-Combining new ideas as well as analytic tools derived from classic and recent theoretical traditions, the book enlarges the rationalist model of action by focusing on knowledge, norms, preferences, and emotions, and it discusses larger social formations that shape elementary forms of action.
-Throughout, Usable Theory seeks to mobilize the implicit theoretical social knowledge used in everyday life.
-Offers tools for theory building in social and political research Complements the rationalist model of action with discussions of knowledge, norms, preferences, and emotions Relates theoretical ideas to problems of methodology Situates elementary forms of action in relation to larger formations Combines new ideas with themes from classic and more recent theories
+• The project of twentieth-century sociology and political science aimed to create predictive scientific theories but achieved limited success in developing fully applicable theories.
+However, focused "theory frames" that identify problems and relevant causal factors have led to vibrant and insightful empirical research.
+While these frames do not provide direct explanations or predictions, they guide empirical theory formation and inform inferences drawn from evidence, contributing significantly to advancements in the social sciences.
+Dietrich Rueschemeyer, a distinguished sociologist, demonstrates to graduate students and researchers how to construct theory frames and use them to develop valid empirical hypotheses in social and political research.
+The book integrates new ideas and analytical tools from both classic and contemporary theoretical traditions, expanding the rationalist model of action by emphasizing knowledge, norms, preferences, and emotions.
+It also examines how larger social formations influence basic forms of action.
+Throughout, the work aims to mobilize the implicit theoretical social knowledge utilized in everyday life, offering practical tools for theory building in social and political research while connecting theoretical concepts to methodological challenges.

 Usable theory.
 Analytic Tools for Social and Political Research